vvallee/motioneye-tools/README.md

 It will detect the device, parse the temperature and display on the motioneye overlay (left frame).
 This will replace the camera-name field.

+Theres' also some login for updating Weather Underground.

 **Requirements:**

  - Raspberry Pi Model A, B, B+ or Raspberry Pi 3